sacielo/markdown-cv/index.md

 ### Student
 `2011-2015` __Max Planck Institute for Astronomy, Heidelberg, Germany__
 - _Magna cum laude_ Doctorate in Physics within the "International Max Planck Research School"  <br>
-I used a broad set of **numerical simulations** to help constrain the role of Active Galactic Nuclei on the star formation rates in observed galaxies.
+I used a broad set of **numerical simulations** to help constraining the role of Active Galactic Nuclei on the star formation rates in observed galaxies.
 I also learned about the role of numerical models in the scientific process, and largely improved my **parallel programming** skills.

 `2006-2011` __Universita' di Catania, Catania, Italy__
 - B.Sc. and M.Sc. student in Physics, oriented to Astrophysics and and Space Physics